carynJohansen/CarynJohansen.github.io/_pages/rice.md

 ### Short summary:

-The [Purugganan lab](http://puruggananlab.bio.nyu.edu/) at NYU has studied rice genomics for years and had accumulated tons of data that was getting very little traffic.
+The [Purugganan lab](http://puruggananlab.bio.nyu.edu/) at NYU has studied rice genomics for years and had accumulated terabytes of data that was used very little due to accessibility.
 For my MS, I built a tool to allow researchers to quickly scan that data to answer questions, to reduce redundant use of research funds, to inform new hypotheses, and to inspire future research.

 ## The Problem